EMT-Basic

 Pre-Course Work

-After conditional acceptance, before first day of class.
+After conditional acceptance, but before first day of class.

 Tasks